Sitecore/sitecore-marketplace-sdk/packages/client/README.md

 })();
 ```

-### Application Context
+For an overview of all the possible values, refer to the `MutationMap` interface in the `sdk-types.ts` file of the package.

+> [!NOTE]
+> Behind the scenes, the Host SDK (integrated via the internal `core` package) attaches the required user token and performs the HTTP request on behalf of the Marketplace app (the client).

+### Query the application context

-This application context provides information about the application, such as its ID, URL, name, type, icon URL, installation ID, and associated resources.
+The application context provides information about your Marketplace app, such as its ID, URL, name, type, icon URL, installation ID, and associated resources:

-Here is the ApplicationContext data example:

 ```javascript
 {